-Question #7: What are the safety considerations of each move system?
+Question #7: What are the safety and environmental considerations of each move system?

-Risk Safety Considerations Air Caster Low Air casters only lift the load up an inch or two.
-Additionally, braking, power, and steering are required for heavy loads.
+Risk Safety & Environmental Considerations Air Caster Low Air casters only lift the load up an inch or two.
+Additionally, air caster systems are well-suited for clean environments as they have no emissions or motor oil.
 Conveyor, Rail High Conveyors and rails can create tripping hazards, and with frequently or continuously moving parts, users may risk getting a finger caught.
 However, conveyors also allow control of move speed that can reduce chances of breakage or other issues.
-Although the government does not appear to track accidents specific to system, research from the U.S. Bureau of Labor Statistics indicates nearly 35,000 injuries occur annually due to workers becoming caught in moving machinery.
-Crane Very High Cranes have the potential for many problems.
+Conveyor, Kall riigii Although the government does not appear to track accidents specific to system, research from the U.S. Bureau of Labor Statistics indicates nearly 35,000 injuries occur annually due to workers becoming caught in moving machinery.
+3 Crane Very High Cranes are generally not suitable for clean environments due to emissions and motor oil.
+Cranes have the potential for many problems.
 The shackles alone - which are big enough to handle huge loads - could break fingers.
 Loaders usually can't hook it up without physically touching it.
 Then, the crane lifts the load up high, creating the potential for falls that could hurt people or damage equipment.
-An average of 41 crane-related fatalities occur annually in the U.S. Forklift Very High Fork trucks interact with many people on the floor and must sometimes navigate tight areas, often with very limited visibility.
+An average of 41 crane-related fatalities occur annually in the U.S. 4 Forklift Very High Users will need electric forklifts (rather than gas or diesel) if they are being used in a clean environment.
+Fork trucks interact with many people on the floor and must sometimes navigate tight areas, often with limited visibility.
 Because the forklift must counterbalance the load, loads with an unusual center of gravity, if loaded improperly, can imbalance the entire vehicle.
-Forklifts result in an average of 85 fatalities and nearly 35,000 injuries annually in the U.S. Wheeled Cart Moderate Depending on the weight of the load, carts can be hard to move and position, and create potential hazards if the weight reduces maneuverability or causes the cart to lunge forward.
+Forklifts result in an average of 85 fatalities and nearly 35,000 injuries annually in the U.S. 5 Wheeled Cart Moderate Depending on the weight of the load, carts can be hard to move and position, and create potential hazards if the weight reduces maneuverability or causes the cart to lunge forward.